rbnhmll/vue-workshop/vueJS_workshop.md

 ```

 >**Note** ☝
-> Since we are now including the `q` in this component, we need to remember to remove it from the main Vue Object.
+> Since we are now including the `q` in this component, we need to remember to remove it from the main Vue `Object`.

 Let's try out the app and make sure it still works! **Uh oh!** We nothing is happening when we search, and we have an error in the console which looks like `[Vue warn]: Property or method "search" is not defined on the instance but referenced during render.
 Make sure that this property is reactive, either in the data option, or for class-based components, by initializing the property` 🤔.
 But isn't it thought?

 The problem is that we are trying to call a function that doesn't exist on this component.
-We need to find a way to call up to the main Vue Object to trigger our `search method`, and send along our query, `q`.
+We need to find a way to call up to the main Vue `Object` to trigger our `search method`, and send along our query, `q`.

 ### Emit events

-Vue has an elegent way of handling these sorts of events, where we need to trigger soemthing in the parent Object, and pass along some arguments, using `$emit`.
+Vue has an elegant way of handling these sorts of events, where we need to trigger something in the parent `Object`, and pass along some arguments, using `$emit`.

 We can start by replacing the name of the method we were trying to call directly, with `$emit()`.
 This can take two arguments: an `eventName`, so we can reference the event by it later, and the `[...args]` or payload.
 We'll call our event "search", and pass our query `q` as the argument.